SCHOOL LIBRARY ADVOCACY

-Colorado State Library just released a newly designed infographic snapshot of Colorado/national studies done over the last 2 decades that show how teacher-librarians (school library media specialists here in Maine) have a positive impact on student test scores.Visit the link below to access both online and scroll down to see the ‘printing’ link
+Colorado State Library released an infographic snapshot of Colorado/national studies done over the last 2 decades that show how teacher-librarians (school library media specialists here in Maine) have a positive impact on student test scores.Visit the link below to access both online and scroll down to see the ‘printing’ link

 required standardized tests.

 Francis, B. F., Lance, K. C., & Lietzau, Z. (2010).
 School librarians continue to help students achieve standards: The third Colorado study.
 Denver,

 Francis et al. reported students in schools with a certified school librarian and a better funded library scored significantly higher on standardized tests.
 In a comparative study of test scores in states showing changes in the number of librarians between 2004 and 2009, Lance and Hofschire (2011) determined states which gained school librarians demonstrated a greater rise in reading scores while states that lost librarians had an overall decline in reading scores.